mogul-run/mogul/README.md

 ### frontend

-- contains files for main landing page (mogul.run)

-### app

-- contains files for app.mogul.run
+- contains files for frontend (subdomains as well)

 ### toy-mint-token